Pair correlation of angles between reciprocal geodesics on the modular surface: Pair correlation of Phi[gamma]

-The main result of this section is Theorem \ref{T2}, where we obtain an explicit formula for the pair correlation of the quantities $\{\Phi(\gamma)\}$ in terms of volumes of three dimensional bodies.
-The discussion is divided in two cases, as in Section \ref{Section5}.
+The main result of this section is Theorem \ref{T2}, where we obtain explicit formulas for the pair correlation of the quantities $\{\Phi(\gamma)\}$ in terms of volumes of three dimensional bodies.
+The discussion is divided in two cases, as in Sec. \ref{Section5}.